justgithubaccount/openai-realtime-ui/README.md

 Example prompts:
 - "Save this research summary to the clipboard"
 - "Show me all the items in my clipboard"
-- "Get the information I saved earlier about climate change"

 ## Advanced Features